navio/audioqueue/README.md

 player.list // returns the entire queue currently loaded. player.native // returns the native element reproducing the track.
 ```
-> IF the queue is empty when attempting to play anothe track, the object will emmit an EmptyQueue event.
+> If the queue is empty when attempting to play anothe track, the object will emmit an EmptyQueue event.

 Because this implementation is a wrapper around the HTMLMediaElement, you can use any property or feature of the MediaElement provided.
 For instace, by default the class creates Audio object if nothing else is provided.